Darts: Rugby

+Finnish darts

+Tikanheitto is a casual variety played in Finland, consisting of a simple ringed monochrome board, labeled 1 to 10 towards the centre.
+Players set the board at a height of 1.5 m (5 ft) and a distance of 5 m (15 ft), earn the landed ring's value and go for at least 250 points.

 Darts organisations

 Professional organisations

 Of the two professional steel-tip organisations, the British Darts Organisation (BDO), founded in 1973, was the older.
 Its tournaments were often shown on the BBC in the UK.
-The BDO was a member of the World Darts Federation (WDF) (founded 1976), along with organizations in some 60 other countries worldwide.
+The BDO was a member of the World Darts Federation (WDF) (founded 1976), along with organisations in some 60 other countries worldwide.
 The BDO originally organised a number of the more prestigious British tournaments with a few notable exceptions such as the News of the World Championship and the national events run under the auspices of the National Darts Association of Great Britain.
 However, many sponsors were lost and British TV coverage became much reduced by the early 1990s.

 In 1992, a group of darts players broke off from the BDO and, in pursuit of higher prize money, formed the Professional Darts Corporation (PDC).
 The PDC organises their tournaments as well as their world championship.

 In soft-tip, the World Soft Darts Association serves as a governing body of the sport, with events that feature players that play also steel-tip in PDC events and other players that compete exclusively in soft-tip events.

 Amateur league organisations

 The American Darts Organization (ADO) promulgates rules and standards for amateur league darts and sanctions tournaments in the United States.
-The American Darts Organization began operation January 1, 1976, with 30 charter member clubs and a membership of 7,500 players.
+The ADO began operation January 1, 1976, with 30 charter member clubs and a membership of 7,500 players.
 In 2014, the ADO had a membership that averaged 250 clubs yearly representing roughly 50,000 members.

 Professional play

 Since the end of the News of the World Darts Championship and other past major tournaments, the BDO and PDC both organised a televised World Professional Championship, however, since the financial collapse of the BDO, their edition of the world championship has not been held since 2020.
 The PDC championship is held annually over the Christmas/New Year period, as was the BDO event, with the PDC version finishing slightly earlier than the BDO tournament did.
 The BDO World Championship had been running since 1978; the PDC World Championship started in 1994.

-The PDC's major tournaments are the World Championship, Premier League, UK Open, World Matchplay, World Grand Prix, European Championship, Players Championship Finals, World Cup of Darts, Masters and the Grand Slam of Darts.
+The PDC's major tournaments are the World Championship, Premier League, UK Open, World Matchplay, World Grand Prix, European Championship, Players Championship Finals, World Cup of Darts, Masters, world series of darts finals and the Grand Slam of Darts.
 All of these are broadcast live on Sky Sports and ITV television in the UK.
 They also hold PDC Pro Tour events and smaller category events around the UK.